TasbeehTakrori/graph_coloring_sa/README.md

    - Real-time charts showing temperature and conflicts evolution
 - Right panel: Comprehensive controls for graph editing and algorithm configuration

+---

+## 🧩 Design & Best Practices Followed

+Although this is a student project, the implementation follows several professional software engineering principles to keep the code **clean**, **maintainable**, and **extensible**:

+### ✅ Separation of Concerns (SoC)
+- The codebase is structured so each layer has a single responsibility:
+  - `models/` handles graph representation and coloring logic
+  - `algorithms/` contains the Simulated Annealing optimizer
+  - `gui/` handles Tkinter visualization, events, and user interaction
+- This separation allows future algorithms (Genetic Algorithm, Tabu Search…) to be added without touching the GUI code.

+### ✅ Clean Architecture Mindset
+- The SA algorithm exposes a clear `step()` function that performs **exactly one iteration**, enabling:
+  - Animated visualization using `root.after(...)`
+  - Non-animated full execution using `run()`
+- The GUI does **not** implement algorithm logic; it only orchestrates the process and updates the visualization.

+### ✅ Encapsulation & Clear APIs
+- `ColoringState` encapsulates:
+  - vertex colors
+  - conflict counting
+  - neighbor modification
+- The GUI never manipulates raw lists or adjacency details—only through the class interface.

+### ✅ Readability & Maintainability
+- Small, focused methods
+- Descriptive variable names (`current_state`, `num_conflicts`, `cooling_rate`, etc.)
+- Avoided global variables
+- No deeply nested logic, making the project easy to extend.

+### ✅ Iterative Visual Updates (Non-blocking GUI)
+- The animation uses Tkinter’s non-blocking scheduling (`root.after()`), ensuring:
+  - Smooth visualization
+  - GUI responsiveness during SA execution
+  - Zero interference between GUI thread and algorithm logic

+### ✅ Deterministic Random Graph Layout
+- Random graphs are placed in a circular layout for:
+  - Clean visualization
+  - Reproducible structure
+  - Avoiding overlapping vertices

+### ⭐ Overall Goal
+The design aims to balance:
+- Simplicity suitable for students
+- Clean architecture suitable for real-world projects
+- Flexibility to extend this tool in academic or research settings

+---

 ### 📋 Requirements

 ```txt